obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 These searches are inclusive: the dates at either end are found by the search.

+There are several options to match the dates:

+- `before <date range>` will match before the earliest date of the range excluding the earliest date.
+- `after <date range>` will match after the latest date of the range excluding the latest date.
+- `in or before <date range>` will match before the latest date of the range including the latest date.
+- `in or after <date range>` will match after the earliest date or the range including the earliest date.

 #### Absolute date ranges

 `<date range>` may be specified as 2 valid dates in `YYYY-MM-DD` format.

-Dates on either end are included, that is, it is an inclusive search.

-- `before <date range>` will match before the earliest date of the range.
-- `after <date range>` will match after the latest date of the range.

 Notes: